The Front-Line Manager's Guide to Building a Personal Productivity System That Actually Works

 The Perfectionism Trap

-Problem: Trying to maintain the same level of technical involvement as before Solution: Define clear criteria for when to delegate technical decisions
+Problem: Trying to maintain the same level of technical involvement.
+Solution: Define clear criteria for when to delegate.

 The Availability Bias

-Problem: Responding to whoever asks most recently/loudly Solution: Use the processing framework to evaluate requests objectively
+Problem: Responding to whoever asks most recently.
+Solution: Use the processing framework to evaluate requests objectively.

 2. Implement the processing framework gradually